people + skills = business

 We're big fans of 'The Peter Principle' which sets out the dangers of ignoring these soft skills.

-We have worked in the UK and internationally with experience of a number of sectors.
-We have particular expertise working with accountancy firms.
+We have experience in the UK and internationally and across sectors, with particular expertise working with accountancy firms.

 Courses